Klik hier voor Nederlands.

 There are still numerous of other valuable lessons that I have learned at the engineering company.
 For these I am thankful until today.

 Which of the lessons resonate most to you and what valuable lessons have you learned from the company you work for (or have worked for)?
-Share them with us and let us in the comment box below.
+Share them with us and let us know in the comment box below.
 I for sure, look forward to read from you!

 Thank you for reading up to here & sharing this article with your colleagues, friends or family.
 And please SHARE this article with your network on Twitter, Facebook, LinkedIn and Google + by pressing the buttons below so that they can also benefit from this article about my valuable lessons which I have learned at an engineering firm.

 Have you seen an error in this article?
 Let me know!
 I am thankful!